The Bernedoodle is a cross between a Poodle and Bernese Mountain Dog.

-If you don’t mind a bit of shedding and if you have the ability to train and exercise your Bernedoodle on a consistent basis, then this just might be the perfect crossbreed for you!
+But if you don’t mind a bit of shedding and if you have the ability to train and exercise your Bernedoodle on a consistent basis, then this just might be the perfect crossbreed for you!

 Finding a Bernedoodle Puppy

-Finding a Bernedoodle puppy from a reliable source is one of the most important things you can do for yourself and your potential dog.
+Finding a puppy from a reliable source is one of the most important things you can do for yourself and your potential dog.

-If you plan on going to a breeder to purchase your Bernedoodle puppy, expect to drop anywhere from $500 to over $1000.
+If you plan on going to a breeder to purchase your puppy, expect to drop anywhere from $500 to over $1000.